mfrans1/mfrans1.github.io/_pages/JetLag.md

 Many jet tracking algorithms have been developed in the past, but significant limitations still exist:

+* Existing algorithms define the jets in the Eulerian framework (instantaneous or time-averaged meteorological fields) and are therefore unable to distinguish the true axis of the jet from underlying waves;

+  _JetLag defines jets as Lagrangian coherent structures to account for their spatial <em>and</em> temporal coherence_

-* Most algorithms rely on climate-based parameters to detect jet features (e.g. latitude and wind magnitude thresholds, tropopause height gradient).
-By design, these algorithms cannot be applied to climate studies, and their output is dependent on subjective parameter choices;
+* Most algorithms rely on a variety of empirical, climatological parameters to detect jet features (e.g. latitude and wind magnitude thresholds).
+Such algorithms are by design tailored to the current state of the climate and cannot be used to analyze other climate states;

-  _JetLag employs a non-parametric method by defining jet features as Lagrangian coherent structures_

-* Existing algorithms do not explicitely include information about the temporal behavior of the jet, relying instead on the spatial behavior of jet features as seen in instantaneous or time-averaged meteorological fields;

-  _JetLag uses time-integrated variables to account for the spatial <em>and</em> the temporal behavior of the jets_
+  _JetLag's 2 parameters are rooted in wave dynamics, independent of the state of the climate_

-* The majority of algorithms are designed to detect either the subtropical jet or the polar front jet, but not both at the same time.
-Those that do also rely on climate-based parameters to make the distinction;
+* The majority of algorithms are tailored to track either the subtropical jet or the polar front jet, but not both;

-  _Jetlag can identify subtropical and polar front jets using a non-parametric classification algorithm_
+  _JetLag identifies both jet types with the same method_

 ---

 **How does JetLag work?**<br>

-The JetLag algorithm uses a Lagrangian descriptor of the general circulation, the 'M function', which is defined at any location (x,y,z,t) as the length of the Lagrangian parcel trajectory initiated at (x,y,z,t) and integrated over a chosen time interval {t-$\tau$ ; t+$\tau$}.
-The only parameter used in JetLag is the half width of that time interval, $\tau$, which can be determined objectively based on the scales of interest.
+The algorithm uses a Lagrangian descriptor of the general circulation, the 'M function', which is defined at any location (x,y,z,t) as the length of the Lagrangian parcel trajectory initiated at (x,y,z,t) and integrated over a chosen time interval {t-$\tau$ ; t+$\tau$}.
+The only parameter used in JetLag is the length of that time interval, $\tau$, which can be determined objectively based on the scales of interest.

-The M function highlights Lagrangian coherent structures --organizing features of the atmospheric circulation that correspond to maxima in atmospheric transport and that are almost invariant over the chosen integration interval.
-JetLag uses these features to locate the axes of the jets, ensuring that jet features are coherent both in space and in time.
+The M function highlights Lagrangian coherent structures --organizing features of the atmospheric circulation that correspond to maxima in atmospheric transport and that are invariant over the chosen integration interval.
+JetLag relies on these features to locate jets that are coherent in space and in time, effectively separating jets from underlying waves.

-Once jet features are detected, they are classified as part of the subtropical or the polar front jet by a non-parametric algorithm that makes use of neighborhood rules to ensure that a) the subtropical jet is located equatorward of the polar front jet, b) the most prominent M function features are prioritized, c) jet segments with the same classification do not significantly overlap along the longitudinal dimension.

 ---

 **What will JetLag provide?**<br>

-We're still working on it, but we expect to release an ERA5-based beta product in Spring 2024.
+We're still working on it, but we expect to release a beta product based on ERA5 in Summer 2024.

 Other products will be released over time, including products for CMIP6 model runs.<br>
-Contact us (see below) if you are interested in a product that is not available.<br>
+Contact us if you are interested in a product that is not available.<br>

 ---

 **Can I get involved?**<br>

-Yes!
 We'd love to hear your thoughts.
-You can reach out to us via the mailing list (once you've subscribed, email: jetlag-owner (at) lists (dot) fas (dot) harvard (dot) edu) or directly via my professional email (lrivoire (at) mit (dot) edu).
+You can reach out to us via the mailing list (once you've subscribed, email: jetlag-owner \[replace with at symbol\] lists (dot) fas (dot) harvard (dot) edu) or directly via my professional email (lrivoire \[replace with at symbol\] mit (dot) edu).
 You can request that JetLag be applied to a model output or reanalysis or your choosing –we want JetLag to be useful to your specific purposes!
-Subject to computing constraints and demand, of course.
+Subject to computing constraints and demand.